-Sampling and Treatment Thresholds: According to University of Arizona experts, fields should be treated at the first signs of damage 15.
+Sampling and Treatment Thresholds: According to University of Arizona experts, fields should be treated at the first signs of damage 16.

-Biological Control: There are no methods for the biological control of saltmarsh caterpillars.
+Biological Control: There are no effective methods for the biological control of saltmarsh caterpillars.

-Chemical Control: Methomyl, spinosad, tebufenozide, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are frequently used to control saltmarsh caterpillars.
-Methomyl, pyrethroids and chlorpyrifos are all contact insecticides that are foliar applied.
+Chemical Control: Field edges should be sprayed when saltmarsh caterpillars begin to migrate into the greens field.
+Methomyl, spinosad, tebufenozide, chlorpyrifos and pyrethroids are often used for controlling saltmarsh caterpillars.
+Methomyl, pyrethroids and chlorpyrifos are all foliar-applied contact insecticides.
 Spinosad is a translaminar insecticide that must be consumed or tread upon to kill the larvae.
 Tebufenozide is an insect stomach poison that must be consumed to be effective.
+Methomyl, spinosad, tebufenozide and chlorpyrifos, however, are not registered for use on all greens grown in Arizona.

 Cultural Control: The simplest way to control saltmarsh caterpillars is to prevent their migration into a field.
-Monitoring any surrounding cotton and alfalfa fields prior to cauliflower emergence will help assess the degree of risk for the crop.
+Monitoring surrounding cotton and alfalfa fields prior to greens emergence will help assess the degree of risk for the crop.
 Saltmarsh caterpillars do not like to cross physical barriers.
-A six inch high aluminum foil strip or irrigation pipes that the larvae cannot crawl under will provide a suitable barrier to the field.
+A six-inch high aluminum foil strip or irrigation pipes that the larvae cannot crawl under will provide a suitable barrier to the field.
 These barriers can also be used to herd the larvae into cups of oil.
 A ditch of water containing oil or detergent that surrounds the perimeter of the field can also be used as a barrier.
 Barriers work well to exclude saltmarsh caterpillars from the field, but will have no useful value if the larvae have already infested the field.

-Post-Harvest Control: There are no methods for the post-harvest control of saltmarsh caterpillars.
+Post-Harvest Control: There are no effective methods for the post-harvest control of saltmarsh caterpillars.

 Alternative Control: Bacillus thuringiensis may be used to control saltmarsh caterpillars.
-One consideration when using B. thuringiensis, is its tendency to break down when exposed to UV light and heat.
+One important consideration when using B. thuringiensis is its tendency to break down when exposed to UV light and heat.
 Usually it is sprayed at night to allow the longest period of efficacy.